badlydrawnrob/data-playground/mocking/fruits/README.md

 > replicate the bug.
 Make sure to use logs and test the API with Bruno for correct
 > and incorrect data.

-1. Try to avoid transactions where possible (but understand them)
+1. Transactions can be avoided by using writes only (faster queries).
+    - It's helpful to understand _why_ transactions _would_ be needed ... when
-    - **TL;DR:** NEVER use read and write operations within the same endpoint, only use them independently. `RETURNING` is essential here.
+      read and write operations are housed in the same endpoint/transaction.
-    - `IMMEDIATE` is only ever required with SQLite when using a write after a read operation.
-We'd need to use `DEFFERED` in those conditions.
+    - Transactions are `DEFFERED` by default (`IMMEDIATE` is required if read and writes are used together).
+Always test concurrent connections.
+    - `RETURNING` statement is essential if using writes only, as we need to make sure that a row exists (otherwise we'd need `EXISTS` and a `SELECT`).
-    - For `IMMEDIATE` you'd need to read "Using SQLite and Asyncio effectively" and (ideally) use `dependencies=[Depends(transaction)]` in the endpoint.
+    - If requiring `IMMEDIATE`, read "Using SQLite and Asyncio effectively" and (ideally) use `dependencies=[Depends(transaction)]` in the endpoint.
-    - Try out some concurrent requests with bombardier and the simplified setup using `UPDATE` only (without an initial `SELECT`).
 2. Should `timeout` always be used with SQLite?
     - https://piccolo-orm.readthedocs.io/en/latest/piccolo/tutorials/using_sqlite_and_asyncio_effectively.html#timeout
 3. Naming conventions: